Bank of Ireland Benchmark Reform Hub

 - What is Benchmark Reform?

-The financial crises in late 2008/2009 exposed the LIBOR market to liquidity and reliability issues and caused regulatory bodies to scrutinise how benchmarks are set and administered.
+The financial crises in late 2008/2009 highlighted liquidity and reliability issues with LIBOR benchmarks and caused regulatory bodies to scrutinise how benchmarks are set and administered.

-Since 2014, financial institutions worldwide have been progressively moving towards establishing new Risk Free Interest Rate benchmarks to replace current benchmarks such as EURIBOR and LIBOR.
-It has been announced that LIBOR rates will no longer be published or supported past the end of 2021.
-EURIBOR is in the process of updating its methodology.
-EURIBOR’s administrator expects the reform process to complete in the coming months.
+Since 2014, financial institutions worldwide have been progressively moving towards establishing new Risk Free Interest Rate benchmarks to replace or reform benchmarks.
+In 2019, EURIBOR reformed its methodology to be compliant with regulatory requirements and can continue to be used.
+However it has been announced that continuity of LIBOR rates cannot be guaranteed past the end of 2021.

-These new Risk Free Rates (RFRs) differ from current benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
-These new rates will replace existing benchmarks for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.
+Replacement benchmarks or Risk Free Rates (RFRs) differ from traditional benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
+These new rates will replace traditional benchmarks such as LIBOR for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.
 This move to Risk Free Benchmark Rates is commonly known as Benchmark Reform.

 - Why are you telling me about it now?